Order of the Bath: Chapel

+Privileges

-Precedence and privileges
+Precedence

 Members of the Order of the Bath are assigned positions in the order of precedence.
-Wives of male members also feature on the order of precedence, as do sons, daughters and daughters-in-law of Knights Grand Cross and Knights Commander; relatives of female members, however, are not assigned any special precedence.
+Wives of male members also feature on the order of precedence, as do sons, daughters, and daughters-in-law of Knights Grand Cross and Knights Commander; relatives of female members, however, are not assigned any special precedence.
 Generally, individuals can derive precedence from their fathers or husbands, but not from their mothers or wives.
 (See order of precedence in England and Wales for the exact positions.)

-Knights Grand Cross and Knights Commander prefix "Sir", and Dames Grand Cross and Dames Commander prefix "Dame", to their forenames.
-Wives of Knights may prefix "Lady" to their surnames, but no equivalent privilege exists for husbands of Dames.
+Knights Grand Cross and Knights Commander prefix 'Sir', and Dames Grand Cross and Dames Commander prefix 'Dame', to their forenames.
+Wives of Knights may prefix 'Lady' to their surnames, but no equivalent privilege exists for husbands of Dames.
 Such forms are not used by peers and princes, except when the names of the former are written out in their fullest forms.
-Furthermore, honorary foreign members and clergymen do not receive the accolade of knighthood, and so are not entitled to the prefix "Sir", unless the former subsequently become Commonwealth citizens.
+Furthermore, honorary foreign members and clergymen do not receive the accolade of knighthood, and so are not entitled to the prefix 'Sir', unless the former subsequently become Commonwealth citizens.

-Knights and Dames Grand Cross use the post-nominal "GCB"; Knights Commander use "KCB"; Dames Commander use "DCB"; Companions use "CB".
+Knights and Dames Grand Cross use the post-nominal GCB; Knights Commander use KCB; Dames Commander use DCB; Companions use CB.

+Heraldry

 Knights and Dames Grand Cross are also entitled to receive heraldic supporters.
 Furthermore, they may encircle their arms with a depiction of the circlet (a red circle bearing the motto) with the badge pendant thereto and the collar; the former is shown either outside or on top of the latter.

 Knights and Dames Commander and Companions may display the circlet, but not the collar, around their arms.
 The badge is depicted suspended from the collar or circlet.
-Members of the Military division may encompass the circlet with "two laurel branches issuant from an escrol azure inscribed Ich dien", as appears on the badge.
+Members of the Military division may encompass the circlet with 'two laurel branches issuant from an escrol azure inscribed Ich dien, as appears on the badge.

 Members of the Order of the Bath and their children are able to be married in Westminster Abbey in London.